What People Are Saying

 I was in an extremely dark place when it came to accepting my status.
 Courtney offered me perspective and a shoulder to cry on.
-He was extremely supportive, and without him, I don’t think I would be in the place I am today in terms of accepting my status and being able to communicate it effectively to others.
+Without his support, I don’t think I would be in the place I am today in terms of accepting my status and being able to communicate it effectively to others.
 We spoke on the phone for a while, and then kept in touch via text and Instagram.
 I am forever grateful that I found him and SPFPP.

 For just being some stranger on the internet, Courtney always makes time to make people feel important and cared for.
 I appreciate every question and piece of advice he’s taken the time to share with me, not just personally, but publicly on his platform.
 He’s clearly a selfless individual fighting the good fight!